 1. You want to change lives

 Some of you just read that line and are laughing, but I’m totally serious!
 RAs have the chance to change their residents’ lives either for better or worse.
-Sure, you aren’t going to transform an alcoholic into a saint in one interaction, but you can be that person to give encouragement or even harsh love where it is desperately needed.
+Sure, you aren’t going to transform someone struggling into a perfect person in one interaction, but you can be that person to give encouragement or even harsh love where it is desperately needed.
 As an RA, you set the bar.
 Unfortunately, that means you can set it low too.
 I know some girls who struggled with anorexia because their RA freshman year made them feel insecure about their eating habits.
 But if you feel like you are ready to positively set the tone for your floor, then the resident advisor program may be for you.